 Imagine taking the baby Jesus in your arms only a few days after that first Christmas morning.
 How would you respond?
 We’ll put ourselves in Simeon’s shoes when he cradled the baby Jesus.
 More

-Songs for a SaviorMany of us have our favorite Christmas carols that center on angels singing songs, shepherds watching flocks, and wise men giving gifts.
-However, Luke records the very first Christmas songs, sung by Mary, Zechariah and Simeon.
-Unlike our modern carols, these don’t revolve around the nativity scenes or the events of Christ birth; rather they focus on the Savior himself.
-In Christ’s birth, God supernaturally breaks into the ordinary naturalness of human history, by revealing himself as the Savior of the world.
-In these three songs for a Savior, Mary, Zechariah, and Simeon praise the Lord for remembering His people in providing salvation, redemption and mercy.
-Join Alistair Begg to celebrate the birth of the Savior with the songs sung at His birth.
+Songs for a SaviorMany of our favorite Christmas carols center on angels singing songs, shepherds watching flocks, and wise men giving gifts.
+These songs, however, are meaningless apart from their context within redemptive history.
+The Gospel of Luke records the very first Christmas songs, which were sung by Mary, Zechariah and Simeon.
+Unlike our modern carols, these songs of praise don’t revolve around the nativity scene or the events of Christ birth.
+Instead, they focus on the Savior Himself.
+Through the Incarnation, God supernaturally broke into human history by revealing Christ as the Savior of the world.
+In this series, Alistair Begg highlights how Mary, Zechariah, and Simeon’s songs praise the Lord for remembering His people and providing salvation, redemption, and mercy.

 In Mark chapter 12, we read a parable that Jesus shared with religious leaders who had openly rejected the Messiah.
 Even through this bold rebuke of His critics, Jesus declared His willingness to redeem Jews and Gentiles alike.
 Listen to Truth For Life with Alistair Begg.
 More

 By God’s design, the local church is comprised of leaders and followers.
 To achieve harmony, both parties must be faithful to God’s plan.
 Anything less will create discord.
 Be sure to listen when we look at Paul’s admonition to the Thessalonian believers on Truth For Life with Alistair Begg!
 More